AnyLog-co/documentation/monitoring nodes.md

 Monitoring can be done by retrieving utilization values or by continuously updating database tables with the monitoring data.

 The commands below detail the monitoring functionality:
+Note:
-Note: Some functionalities require psutil installed.
+* Some functionalities require psutil installed.
+* Monitoring places tasks on the ***scheduler***.
+The scheduler functionality is explained at [Alerts and Monitoring](https://github.com/AnyLog-co/documentation/blob/master/alerts%20and%20monitoring.md#alerts-and-monitoring).

 ## Monitoring commands